-Statistics in cytoflow
+Statistics in cytoflow#

-One of the most powerful concepts in cytoflow
+One of the most powerful concepts in cytoflow is that it makes it

-experimental variables change.
+your experimental variables change.
 This notebook demonstrates several

 different modules that create and plot statistics.